 About Gary Melanson & Sharon Wilmot |

-Gary Melanson graduated WLU in 1989 (Psychology and English).
-He worked for the D.N.D. teaching English as a second language.
 In 1995, Gary graduated law school (UWO) having received the Edna Yuet-Chan Memorial Award in second year – awarded to the student who has best displayed ingenuity, humour, enthusiasm and camaraderie.
 Gary articled/was in private practice with Madorin, Snyder (Kitchener) until 1999.
 Gary then became the senior Assistant City Solicitor for Kitchener.
 In 2003, he was hired by the Waterloo Regional Police Service and became vice-chair of the Police Legal Advisors Committee of the Ontario Association of Chiefs Police from 2004 until 2017, and currently is the Co-Chair (OACP Liaison).
 Gary has appeared before various courts (including the Court of Appeal) and administrative tribunals, been actively involved in reform to the Police Services Act and its Regulations and the development of terms regarding the production of police records in family, CAS and Children’s Lawyer proceedings.
 Gary has been published in the National Journal of Constitutional Law regarding the police obligation to disclose misconduct in criminal matters (R. v.
 McNeil) and an author of a chapter on bias neutral policing in “Racial Profiling and Human Rights in Canada: The New Legal Landscape”.
 Gary has been a frequent presenter - including for the Ontario Police College, the Ontario Bar Association, a guest speaker and panelist at the conferences put on by the Ontario Association of Chiefs of Police and at the Police Associations of Ontario annual employment/law conference; as well as conducting extensive police training for his and other Services.
 Gary was appointed to the Order of Merit of Police Forces (M.O.M.) in June of 2020.

 Sharon Wilmot is general counsel for Peel Regional Police.
 Prior to joining Peel Regional Police, she acted as legal counsel for the Toronto Police Service.
 Sharon was called to the bar in 2008, after graduating from Queen’s University, where she received her LL.B degree.
 Prior to attending Queen’s University, she graduated with an Honours Bachelors of Commerce from Laurentian University.
 She articled and practised at a large Toronto law firm, where she maintained a general litigation practice with a particular focus on criminal and professional negligence cases.
 She is a current member of the Police Legal Advisors Committee of the Ontario Association of Chiefs of Police. |